Latest Southwest to Hawaii Update

 It is a well-known fact that Southwest Airlines is planning on flying routes to and from Hawaii.
 This we know, and we have been excited ever since the initial announcement was made.
 However, since the initial announcement that Southwest Airlines planned to fly to and from Hawaii things have kind of slowed down.
+However, early October brought us some much anticipated news regarding the Southwest to Hawaii routes.
 Here is the latest update.

 We have been waiting for these routes to become available for some time now.
 Southwest may have jumped the gun a little on their initial timetable, but according to Southwest Airline CEO Gary Kelly, all plans remain in place and continue to move forward.
 With the Southwest flight crew and fleet of 737-800 planes ETOPS certified for over water service, along with a few other factors you will see below, I think Southwest is still on target to start service to Hawaii…Just not as soon as we were initially told.